hakonrossebo/migrating-existing-projects-to-current-version-of-elm/README.md

 ## Upgraded

-*Projects that has been upgraded to current version of Elm.*
+*Projects that has been upgraded to current version of Elmm or submitted PR/issues*

 * [Elm Rocket Lander](https://github.com/WeAreWizards/elm-rocket-lander) - A simple rocket lander game written in Elm.
   * Status: Updated to current version of Elm